 When should your child be screened for lead poisoning?

 Children should be screened for lead poisoning around the age of one year, or at six months if you think your home has lead in it or you live in a building built prior to 1978.
-Children older than one year should have a blood test every couple of years, or every year if you live in a house or apartment that contains lead paint or you use lead in your job or hobby, or your child spends significant time at a home built before 1978 (relatives, daycare).
+Children older than one year should be tested every year if you live in a house or apartment that contains lead paint or you use lead in your job or hobby, or your child spends significant time at a home built before 1978 (relatives, daycare).
 This screening is available through your physician.
 If you are uninsured, the Health Department may be able to do a blood lead screening.

 How to protect your child:

 If you live in a home built before 1978, paint used in your home may have contained lead.
 Tiny pieces of peeling or chipping lead paint are dangerous if eaten.